Why Healing Feels Unsafe: Shadow Work and the Nervous System

 • fawn

-These responses are not conscious choices.
-They are survival strategies shaped by past experiences.
+Survival responses are not signs of weakness, irrationality, or failure.
+They are adaptations.
+Every protective pattern exists because, at some point, it helped you survive something physically, emotionally, or psychologically difficult.
 When shadow work brings up painful memories, shame, anger, or fear, your nervous system may interpret these emotions as threats.
 The body reacts before the mind understands why.

 You may begin to notice: